zuixjs/zuix-web-starter/source/content/page-editing-and-options/index.md

 # Page editing

-Content pages are simple text files implemented using [Markdown](https://www.markdownguide.org/) syntax, and that have front matter data that is used to specify the page layout and other options.
+As described in the previous chapter, content pages are simple text files implemented using [Markdown](https://www.markdownguide.org/) syntax, and that have front matter data where is possible to specify the page layout to be used, metadata and other options for the current content.

 **Example:** `index.md`